-Here $Q^{m}_{l}$ and $P^{m}_{l}$ are associated Legendre functions, the coordinate $\xi_1$ is a generalized distance coordinate (similar to spherical radius), $\xi_2$ is a generalized latitude (similar to the polar angle $\theta$), $\phi$ is the usual azimuthal angle, $\omega$ is the mode frequency, and $d^2\equiv Z_p^2 - R_p^2$, where $2Z_p$ is the axial extent and $2R_p$ is the diameter of the spheroid.
+Here, $Q^{m}_{l}$ and $P^{m}_{l}$ are associated Legendre functions, the coordinate $\xi_1$ is a generalized distance coordinate (similar to spherical radius), $\xi_2$ is a generalized latitude (similar to the polar angle $\theta$), $\phi$ is the usual azimuthal angle, $\omega$ is the mode frequency, and $d^2\equiv Z_p^2 - R_p^2$, where $2Z_p$ is the axial extent and $2R_p$ is the diameter of the spheroid.
 The specification of the mode potential in the interior of the ion crystal is more complicated.

-Without going into further details we discuss some example calculations of $m=1$ and $m=0$ modes in Figs.~\ref{fig:93mode_calc}(a) and (b), respectively.
-Both figures show the calculated mode frequency $\omega$ normalized to the ion cyclotron frequency $\Omega$ as a function of the ion crystal rotation $\omega_r$ in a Penning tap where $\omega_z/\Omega = 0.151$, typical of NIST experimental work.
-(Note that in Secs.~\ref{sec:Penning trap} and \ref{sec:planar_geometries} we used $\Omega_c$ to denote the ion cyclotron frequency.)
+We discuss some example calculations of $m=1$ and $m=0$ modes in Figs.~\ref{fig:93mode_calc}(a) and (b), respectively.
+Both figures show the calculated mode frequency $\omega$ normalized to the ion cyclotron frequency $\Omega$ ($\Omega\equiv\Omega_c$ in Secs.~\ref{sec:Penning trap} and \ref{sec:planar_geometries}) as a function of the ion crystal rotation $\omega_r$ in a Penning trap with axial frequency $\omega_z/\Omega = 0.151$.
 The mode frequencies are plotted in the rotating frame of the ion crystal.
-For $\omega_r/\Omega \ll 1$ (or $\omega_r/\Omega \sim 1$) the mode frequencies separate into three different bands.
-These are the 3D analogues of the ${\mathbf E} \times {\mathbf B}$, drumhead, and cyclotron modes discussed in the planar geometries section (Sec.~\ref{sec:planar_geometry_mode}).
-A difference with respect to the planar modes is that the ${\mathbf E} \times {\mathbf B}$ (and to a much lesser extent the cyclotron modes) now acquire a component of motion that is parallel to the magnetic field~\cite{Dubin:2020,Hawaldar:2024}.
+For $\omega_r \sim 0$ (or $\omega_r \sim \Omega$) the ion crystal has a lenticular shape (see Fig.~\ref{fig:Pening_crystal_shapes}) and the mode frequencies separate into three different bands.
+These bands are the 3D analogues of the ${\mathbf E} \times {\mathbf B}$, drumhead, and cyclotron modes discussed in the planar geometries section~\ref{sec:planar_geometry_mode}.
+A difference with respect to single-plane modes is that the ${\mathbf E} \times {\mathbf B}$ (and to a much lesser extent the cyclotron modes) now acquire a component of motion that is parallel to the magnetic field~\cite{Dubin:2020,Hawaldar:2024}.